 - pregnancy pre& post natal care

-In the first session, I take a full case history, and uses various diagnostic methods to get a complete picture of your health and lifestyle.
+In our first appointment, I take a full case history, and uses various diagnostic methods to get a complete picture of your health and lifestyle.
 This includes a physical examination, reading your pulse, and looking at your tongue followed by diagnosis and your personal treatment plan.

 Acupuncture points are selected according to your symptoms.
 Single use sterile needles are opened in front of you and safely disposed of after each treatment.
 Acupuncture needles are much finer than needles used for injections and blood tests.
 When the needles are inserted you may feel a tingling sensation or a dull ache.